MichalMaruska-TomTom/zsh/debian/pkg-zsh-workflow.md

 ### Update changelog again for the release

 The `do-dch` helper script should be used to do this.
-It wraps git-dch with appropriate options and weeds out any commits that are prefixed with "[dch-ignore] ".
-All options to the script are turned over to git-dch and at least `--since=…` should be used.
+It wraps `gbp dch` with appropriate options and weeds out any commits that are prefixed with "[dch-ignore] ".
+All options to the script are turned over to `gbp dch` and at least `--since=…` should be used.

 At this particular point the sha1 of the previous initial changelog update commit would be a good idea.
-Also "-R" to tell git-dch to prepare the changelog for an actual commit.
+Also "-R" to tell `gbp dch` to prepare the changelog for an actual commit.
 So:

     % debian/bin/do-dch --since=1234deadbeef -R